aimakotoworks/Conversation-Variables-Test/README.md

    git clone https://github.com/aimakotoworks/Conversation-Variables-Test.git
    ```

-2.Import the ChatFlow into your Dify environment.
+2. Import the ChatFlow into your Dify environment.

-3.Customize and test conversation variables according to your requirements.
+3. Customize and test conversation variables according to your requirements.

 ## Resources